 The Karnali River is longest and largest river of Nepal that offers one of the finest big volume rafting and kayaking trips.
 The river originates from Tibet’s holy Mount Kailash and glacier of Kanziroba Himal, other small peaks as well as the Rara Lake.
 The river section takes about seven days, giving plenty of time to explore some of the side canyons and waterfalls.

 Karnali River rafting is completely wild for 180 kilometers and no single sign of the modern world can be seen.
 The rapids are also pretty wild.
-The river winds through some magnificent un-spoilt scenery emerging onto the plains and flowing through the Bardia National Park to join the Ganges.
-The Karnali River rafting can also be combined with a Jungle safari trip to the Bardia National Park.
+The river winds through some magnificent un-spoilt scenery emerging onto the plains and flowing through the Bardia National Park to join the Ganges lastly.
+The Karnali rafting trip can be more interesting with a jungle safari trip in the Bardia National Park.

 Sun Koshi – The River of Gold